2025 CONCERTS and EVENTS

 DVORAK - Piano Trio in F minor No.3, Op.65

-Join pianist Kristian Chong, clarinettist Philip Arkinstall and cellist Rohan de Korte, three of Australia’s most distinguished musicians as they present a veritable banquet of Romantic Piano trios.
-The concert will be book-ended by Beethoven’s early Clarinet Trio Op 11, and the masterwork of all clarinet trios, Brahms’ noble Clarinet Trio in A minor, Op 114.
+Join pianist Kristian Chong, violinist Sulki Yu and cellist Rohan de Korte, three of Australia’s most distinguished musicians as they present a veritable banquet of Romantic works.
+The concert will culminate with Beethoven’s early Clarinet Trio Op 11.
 Also featured will be works by Spanish composer Manuel de Falla and Clara Schumann.

 SATURDAY 4 OCTOBER 2025